 LITTLE STARS – The World Champion Girls Choir Perform in Palm Springs

-Auditions for 2017 Palm Springs Orchestra Season are now open.
-Musicians of
+Auditions for 2019 Palm Springs Orchestra Season are closed.
+Musicians are welcome

 TEA & SYMPHONY TUESDAY FEBRUARY 28th 3:00 – 5:00pm ANNOUNCING THE PALM